Gozala/work/perspective-ui.md

 ![image-20200201163828316](image-20200201163828316.png)

-Clicking address bar transitions you UI to the edit mode.
+Clicking the site title-bar transitioned it to the editable mode.
+Input field could be used for entering address, search query or browser command _(everything action hotkey had associated command that you could have invoked)_

 ![image-20200201163719434](image-20200201163719434.png)

-Tabs were revealed on [3D touch][], when switching between tabs with `control tab` or via little hamburger menu button in the top right corner.
+Tabs were revealed on [3D touch][], when switching between tabs with `control tab` or via a hamburger button in the top right corner.